Blind Pilot: History

 After an eight-year hiatus from releasing new music, Blind Pilot announced a new album titled In The Shadow of the Holy Mountain on June 18, 2024, set for release on August 16.
 The announcement was made on social media, where the band expressed their excitement about the new project, stating "We made an album!
 We love it and we cannot wait to share it with you."
 The first single from the album, "Just A Bird," was released on the same day as the announcement.

 On the day of the new album's release, Israel Nebeker wrote on Instagram "Last June, I woke up with a very funny thought, after years of struggling to complete another Blind Pilot album.
 'I should write an album in a month, and whatever it is, I should bring that to the band and let the band create as its own living, breathing entity with whatever songs come through.'
-That one thought, in the between state of dreaming and walking, set such a beautiful project into motion.
+That one thought, in the between state of dreaming and waking, set such a beautiful project into motion.
 The way we recorded this album was with the utter joy of exploration, the yes of appreciation for one another, and more love that I've ever felt in a studio before.
 It's our favorite album that we've made, and we are so excited to share it with you today.
 We hope it brings you joy, and moves you in the way it has us.
 Thank you a million times for waiting.
 This is my happiest day in years.
 Thank you for all that you've given us over the years.
 A path to be on.
 A place for our music to go.
 We're so glad to give this album to you all today.
 We hope you love it."